microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 # Transform the label column to numerical labels using the LabelEncoder
 train_df['labels'] = le.transform(train_df['label'])
 ```
+> 📘 Our test dataset:
+>
+> Ensure you repeat the process for test dataset, drop the filename column and merge the two dataframes using `pd.concat()`

-#### Transforming our dataset
+#### **Transforming our dataset**
-To train our model, we only need the filename and lables, therefore we create a new dataset with the two columns:
-`df_train = df_train[['filename', 'labels']]`

-Next we customize or dataset, transforming our files to tensors with the size 224x224 pixels.
+To train our model, we customize or dataset, transforming our files to tensors with the size 224x224 pixels.
 This is done to both the train and test dataset as follows:
 ```
-from torch.utils.data import Dataset import os
+from torch.utils.data import Dataset import os from PIL import Image

-df_train = df_train[['filename', 'labels']]

 class CustomDataset(Dataset):
     def __init__(self, root_dir, transform=None):
         self.root_dir = root_dir
-        self.data = df_train
+        self.data = data
         self.transform = transform

     def __len__(self):